 The ranch has some of the most beautiful views in all of the United States.
 The land remains pristine since the farm doesn’t allow hiking or people to walk the acreage (outside of a tour).

 A Great Team

 I appreciate excellent customer service, and the Kualoa Ranch team delivers.
 Their staff are all friendly, helpful, and committed to helping you have a great experience.

-We had three different tour operators that were all Hawaiian locals.
+We had three different tour guides that were all Hawaiian locals.
 They each brought their own personalities and sense of humor.
-However, they all convinced me that they wanted me to have the best experience while spending time with them.
+However, they all convinced me they wanted me to have the best experience while spending time with them.

 Many companies pride themselves on their customer service.
 However, they often do not ‘walk the talk‘ of customers first.

 As a private, family-owned business that has survived six generations, Kualoa Ranch delivers.